 Xi’an Famous Foods

 As the business grew, the high quality stayed the same: they still make their own chili oil and hand-pull noodles to order.
 I love how simple and down-to-earth their restaurants are.
-The space is usually small, featuring an open kitchen so you can watch the cooking process.
+The restaurants often feature an open kitchen so you can watch the cooking process.
 Pretty much every branch has a line of people waiting, but it moves fast.

 Be aware that most dishes are quite spicy, bold flavors are their signature.
-Spicy Cumin Lamb Noodles is, probably, their most popular dish: wide hand-ripped noodles are mixed with slices of spicy cumin lamb and Xi’an’s own soy and black rice vinegar sauce.
+Spicy Cumin Lamb Noodles (just under $15) is, probably, their most popular dish: wide hand-ripped noodles are mixed with slices of spicy cumin lamb and Xi’an’s own soy and black rice vinegar sauce.

-Locations: there are 14 locations in NYC so wherever you are, just check if there’s a branch near you.
+Xi’an Famous Foods — there are 15 locations in NYC so wherever you are, just check if there’s a branch near you.

 Blue Park Kitchen

 Blue Park Kitchen is a perfect choice if you are looking for a healthy nourishing meal.
-The concept is to serve salads, bowls, and wraps.
 You can order one of the ready-made options off the menu (like turkey meatballs and lemon ricotta bowl or roasted chicken breast with fennel slaw) or build your own by choosing grains, greens, protein, and vegetables.

 Blue Park Kitchen places an emphasis on using local and seasonal produce; the menu changes twice a year to reflect the seasons.
-They have options for vegetarians, vegans, and people with intolerances.
-Their signature bowls cost $15.25.
+They have vegetarian, vegan and gluten-free options.
+Their signature bowls cost around $15.

-There are two locations in NYC: in the Financial District and Midtown.
+There are two locations in NYC: in the Lower Manhattan and in Midtown.
 I visited the former with my kids.
-The plan was to feed them something healthy before grabbing spicy noodles from Xi’an’s Famous Foods for me and my husband.
+The plan was to feed them something healthy before grabbing spicy noodles from Xi’an Famous Foods for me and my husband.
 The kids loved their bowls and I ended up stealing some of their veggies while waiting.
 I don’t have any pictures, unfortunately, because the food was gone too fast.

-Financial District location: nearby you’ll find Federal Hall, Charging Bull, the Battery Park, it’s also a great lunch spot if you are taking the ferry to Staten Island to see the Statue of Liberty.
+Lower Manhattan location: nearby you’ll find the Federal Hall, the Charging Bull statue, and Battery Park.
+It’s also a great lunch spot if you are taking the ferry to Staten Island to see the Statue of Liberty.

 Yonah Schimmel’s Knish Bakery

-This iconic bakery in the Lower East Side was opened by Yonah Schimmel, a Romanian rabbi, in 1910 and the original shop remains on East Houston Street to this day.
+This iconic bakery in the Lower East Side was opened by Yonah Schimmel, a Romanian rabbi, in 1910.
+The original shop remains on East Houston Street to this day.
 For over a hundred years it’s been a family business.

-Tourist attractions nearby: the Tenement Museum, Museum of Chinese in America, Chinatown (granted, there are plenty of cheap places to eat in Chinatown, too, but it’s not a long walk), Museum at Eldridge Street, Essex Market.
+Tourist attractions nearby: the Tenement Museum, Museum of Chinese in America, Chinatown, Museum at Eldridge Street, and Essex Market.

 Downtown Burritos (Formerly Downtown Bakery)

 The menu is almost unchanged and so are the reasonable prices.
-Burritos are starting at $10, enchiladas are $12, tamales — $6.5 a piece.
+Burritos are around $13-15.
 I tried huevos rancheros which were excuisite.
-The place is quite small, with limited sitting inside, but at 8 in the morning, I didn’t have a problem getting a spot by the window to have breakfast and people-watch.
+The place is quite small with limited sitting inside.
+However at 8 in the morning I didn’t have a problem getting a spot by the window to have breakfast and people-watch.

 Spicy Village

-Spicy Village is one of the many restaurants in Chinatown where you can find a delicious and affordable meal.
+Spicy Village is one of the many restaurants in Chinatown where you can find a delicious and affordable meal in NYC.
 Their signature dish is da pan ji, or spicy big tray chicken.
-Unfortunately, I didn’t try it (I didn’t do my research well, but now you know what to get there!).
+Unfortunately, I didn’t try it (I didn’t do my research well, but now you know what to get there!)

-The spicy big tray chicken is $16, but is, apparently, easily enough for two people.
+The spicy big tray chicken is $21.5, but is (apparently) easily enough for two people.
 It’s a dish native to Xinjiang region of China: bone-in pieces of chicken in a sauce made with Sichuan peppercorns and star anise.
-There’s an option of adding hand-pulled noodles, which you should do.
+There’s an option of adding hand-pulled noodles.

-Tourist attractions nearby: Mott Street (Chinatown’s unofficial “Main Street”), Museum of Chinese in America, Manhattan Bridge Entrance, Museum at Eldridge Street.
+Mott Street (Chinatown’s unofficial “Main Street”), Museum of Chinese in America, Manhattan Bridge entrance, Museum at Eldridge Street.

 If you are looking for more places to eat in New York, check out these guides I have: